 Besides the classification based on the word length, the classification is also based on the architecture i.e. Instruction Set of the microprocessor.
-These are categorised into RISC and CISC.
+These are categorized into RISC and CISC.

 Examples: Intel architecture, AMD

 It stands for Explicitly Parallel Instruction Computing.
 The best features of RISC and CISC processors are combined in the architecture.
-It implements parallel processing of instructions rather than using fixed length instructions.
-The working of EPIC processors are supported by using a set of complex instructions that contain both basic instructions as well as the information of execution of parallel instructions.
+It implements parallel processing of instructions rather than using fixed-length instructions.
+The working of EPIC processors is supported by using a set of complex instructions that contain both basic instructions as well as the information of execution of parallel instructions.
 It substantially increases the efficiency of these processors.

-Below are few differences between RISC and CISC:
+Below are a few differences between RISC and CISC:

 Example: IA32 instruction size can range from 1 to 15 bytes.